e-scooter-2077/documentation/implementation.md

 ### [Customer frontend](https://github.com/e-scooter-2077/customer-frontend)

-The Customer frontend is implemented in C# using Windows Forms: it allows to rent an available scooter from a list.
+The Customer frontend is implemented in C# using WPF: it allows to rent an available scooter from a list.

 ### [Scooter data](https://github.com/e-scooter-2077/scooter-data.mock)